libxlsxwriter

 the tmpdir

-If you got libxlsxwriter built and working successfully then the next sections will look at how to create some more in-depth examples.
+Once you get libxlsxwriter built and working the next sections will show you how to create some more in-depth examples.